 The study (unlike previous studies on the facility) identified the physical ability of KeyArena to accommodate NBA and NHL tenants (based on league standards), and based on its results, the City solicited private development proposals and selected a team led by the Oak View Group as its redevelopment and operating partner.

 More recently, the City Council engaged Stone Planning to work as its independent financial consultant, as it successfully negotiated a Memorandum of Understanding with the Oak View Group and its development team for an approximately $1-billion redevelopment of the arena.
-Following completion of the agreement, the NHL awarded an expansion franchise that will play in the redeveloped venue.
+Following completion of the agreement, the NHL awarded an expansion franchise (the Seattle Kraken) that now plays in the redeveloped venue that opened in 2021